-My name is Gwyn Pevonka, and I’m a painter and mixed media artist currently based in Spokane, Washington.
+My name is Gwyn Pevonka, and I’m a painter and mixed media artist currently based in Medical Lake, Washington.
 Originally from Knoxville, Tennessee, I relocated to the Pacific Northwest in July 2021.
-I’m a former artist-in-residence at the Hive® and the founder of the 33 Artists Market, a curated event celebrating local makers and creatives.
+I am a former artist-in-residence at the Hive® and the founder of the 33 Artists Market.

 Since 2009, I’ve been working in a process-driven style that’s all about layering and excavation.
 Each of my paintings is built one layer per day over the course of 20–30 consecutive days.
 Once cured, I carve into the surface, revealing the rich, hidden history of color and texture beneath — this moment of discovery is my favorite part of the process and where my abstract voice truly lives.